-I grew up in the northwest Chicago suburbs.
-After receiving my Bachelor’s degree in English from the University of Illinois with concentrations in early twentieth-century American literature and a minor in Philosophy, I moved to Austin, Texas.
-Interested in taking a few years off before graduate school, I unexpectedly developed a successful career in finance.
-Over a period of eight years I progressed from underwriting loans, to executing transactions in excess of $350 million for Wall Street firms, to serving as Vice President for a national company where I managed an office of fifty-five people.
+My path here began in the northwest Chicago suburbs, where I grew up in the land of windy, icy winters, and hot, humid summers.
+After receiving my Bachelor’s degree in English from the University of Illinois with a concentration in literature and a minor in Philosophy, I moved to Austin, Texas.
+While taking a few years off before graduate school, I unexpectedly developed a successful career in real estate finance.
+Over a period of eight years I progressed from underwriting loans, to executing transactions in excess of $350 million for Wall Street firms, to serving as Vice President for a national banker where I managed an office of fifty-five people.

 Eventually, however, I recognized that my deep desire to study literature endured.
-I wanted to learn more about literature and writing, and to help others master the integrated skills of reading, writing, and thinking.
-I enrolled in the Master of Arts in English program at the University of Houston.
-In a graduate survey of antebellum literature, I realized how many of the questions about American identity explored by writers of the early twentieth century, such as Willa Cather or F. Scott Fitzgerald, were first posed by writers of the nineteenth century like Herman Melville or Catherine Maria Sedgwick.
-And the questions posed by these writers were in turn inspired by the literatures of eighteenth century British colonists.
-I grew to comprehend how the representation of Native Americans functions as a vector of imperialism throughout writing of the antebellum period.
+I wanted to learn more about literature and writing, and to help others master the interrelated skills of reading, writing, and thinking.
+I enrolled full-time in the Master of Arts in English program at the University of Houston, where I learned to study discourses of race and imperialism in writers like Herman Melville and Catherine Maria Sedgwick.